GitDataAI/jzfs/README.md

 #### 🚧 Current Status: Incubating - JZFS is not ready for production usage.
 The API is still evolving and documentation is lacking.

 JZFS is a distributed git storage service for the Rust programming language that prioritizes ease-of-use.
 It supports both Single Machine as well as some distributed environments, including Kubernetes and more.
-Note that JZFS does not hide the Pipeline; instead, JZFS exposes features based on the target distributed git storage service.
+Note that JZFS does not hide the store; instead, JZFS exposes features based on the target distributed git storage service.

 ### Current Status and Roadmap